Smart Contract Interactions using clio

 Step 4: Attempt unauthorized transaction

-To insert Nick's record execute the following command:
+To insert Nick's record execute , first give nick a policy: